Rich Action-semantic Consistent Knowledge for Early Action Prediction: Experiments

 {\bf Datasets.} (1) UCF101 \cite{ucf101}.
 UCF101 dataset is collected from YouTube websites in unconstrained environments.
 It consists of 13320 videos with 101 action classes, including 23 hours of videos.
 (2) HMDB51 \cite{hmdb51}.
 HMDB51 dataset contains $\approx$7000 videos collected from various sources, from movies to YouTube websites.
 It consists of 51 action classes, and each class has at least 101 videos.

+(3) Something-Something V2 (Sth-v2)\cite{sthsth2020}.
+The Sth-v2 dataset is a large-scale crowd-sourced dataset containing rich human-object interactions.
+The dataset contains 174 categories and 220847 videos, among which 168913 videos are for the training set, 24777 videos are for the validation set, and 27157 videos are for the testing set.
+Since the testing set has no label, we use the validation set for reported results.
+Each video contains 2$\sim$6 seconds, and their frame rates are 12 fps/s.

-{\bf Implementation Details.} We implement our models using PyTorch \cite{paszke2017automatic}, and we use SGD \cite{sgd} with a momentum rate of 0.9 to optimize our models on one GTX 1080Ti GPU.
-We train 800 epochs on UCF101 and 400 epochs on HMDB51 to choose the best model by the mean accuracy across different progress levels.
-The learning rate is initialized to 0.0001 and is reduced by a multiplier of 0.95 at the $100$-th, $150$-th, $250$-th, and $350$-th epochs, respectively.
-The batch size is set to 16, and the dropout ratio is set to 0.5.
-The numbers of channels are set to 512 at the GC and DGC layers.
-Consistent with the baselines, we use the same training or testing splits on UCF101 and HMDB51 for evaluations.
-For a fair comparison, we strictly reproduce the results of PTS' in Table \ref{tab:sota} according to the paper in \cite{wang2019progressive} using our features except for their optimized strategies and the weights $w$ in their KD loss since these items have a limited effect on UCF101.
-The area under the curve (AUC) is used as our metric by calculating the average predictive accuracy over different progress levels, and $N$ is set to 10 in experiments.
+{\bf Implementation Details.} We implement our models using PyTorch \cite{paszke2017automatic}, and we use SGD \cite{sgd} with a momentum rate of 0.9 to optimize our models on one GTX 3080Ti GPU.
+The learning rate is initialized to 0.00001 and is reduced by a multiplier of 0.95 at the $100$-th, $150$-th, $250$-th, and $350$-th epochs, respectively.
+The batch size is set to 16 on UCF101 and HMDB51 and 256 on Sth-v2.
+The dropout ratio is set to 0.5.
+The channels are set to 512 at the GC and DGC layers.
+According to the official settings, the window size $P$ and the overlap of the sliding windows $O$ are set to 5 and 4 on the BN-Inception network, respectively.
+Similarly, they are set to 16 and 15 on the R(2+1)D and 3D ResNet networks, respectively.
+The height $H_i$ and width $W_i$ of the stacked images are set to 224 on BN-Inception networks and 112 on R(2+1)D and 3D ResNet networks, respectively.
+Consistent with the baselines, we use the same training or testing splits on UCF101, HMDB51, and Sth-v2 for evaluations. {For a fair comparison, we strictly reproduce the results of PTS in section \ref{sec:4.3}.} The area under the curve (AUC) is used as our metric by average accuracies over different progress levels. {Consistent with the baselines, the number of progress levels $N$ is set to 10 on all datasets.} The number of stacked DGC layers (i.e., {$Q$}) is set to 1 on UCF101, HMDB51 and Sth-v2 datasets.
+We empirically set the maximum number of epochs for each dataset based on our empirical observations, i.e., 800 epochs on UCF101, 400 epochs on HMDB51, and 1000 epochs on Sth-v2, and then we choose the best model in terms of AUC.